edge-cloud/www.edge-cloud.net/_posts/2016-02-05-rum-light-with-cloudflare.md

   1. Make sure you are still signed in to <a href="https://www.google.com/analytics/web/#home/" target="_blank">Google Analytics</a>.
   2. Select the **Customization** tab and click on **New Custom Report**.
   3. **Name** your Custom Report here.
   4. Select a Metric for which you want to see your Custom Dimensions.
-I recommend the metric &#8220;Sessions&#8221; within the &#8220;Users&#8221; Metric Group.
+I recommend the metric "Sessions" within the "Users" Metric Group.
-  5. Next select the custom dimension for the IP Transport Method (IPv4 vs. IPv6), that you created as the &#8220;Dimension Drilldown&#8221; (See Figure 3).
+  5. Next select the custom dimension for the IP Transport Method (IPv4 vs. IPv6), that you created as the "Dimension Drilldown" (See Figure 3).
   6. Click on the **Save** button.

 <div id="attachment_2145" style="width: 537px" class="wp-caption aligncenter">